Multi-Atlas Segmentation and Spatial Alignment of the Human Embryo in First Trimester 3D Ultrasound: Introduction

 \section{Introduction}

-The periconception window, which runs from 14 weeks before conception till the end of the first trimester, is crucial for pre- and postnatal health \citep{SteegersTheunissen2013}.
-Prenatal growth and development during this period is predominantly monitored via ultrasound imaging \citep{Liu2019}.
-This is done by manual or semi-automatic measurements of the length and volume of the embryo and detection of standard planes \citep{ISUOG}.
-However, these measurements of the embryo are time consuming and prone to human errors \citep{Carneiro2008}.
-Automating this process would lead to less investigation time and human errors.
+The periconception period, which runs from 14 weeks before conception till the end of the first trimester, is crucial for pre- and postnatal health \citep{SteegersTheunissen2013}.
+Prenatal growth and development during this period is predominantly monitored via ultrasound imaging, mainly by manual measurements of the crown-rump length (CRL) and inspection of standard planes of the embryo \citep{ISUOG}.
+Due to improvements in technology, and due to the introduction of trans-vaginal high frequency ultrasound probes, even more can be visualized already during the first trimester.
+This also let to the advise of the ISUOG, encouraging first trimester neuro-ultrasonography \citep{ISUOG2021}.
+Besides inspection of standard planes and the measurement of the CRL, nowadays due to 3D ultrasonography it is also possible to measure the volume of the embryo during the first trimester taking all dimensions of a human being into account, which provides more information than just one plane.
+However, these measurements are time consuming and prone to human errors, such as over- or underestimation of the volume due to manual delineation \citep{Carneiro2008,blaas2006}.
+Automating this process would lead to less investigation time and more consistent results.

-Despite its challenges, 3D first trimester ultrasound is suitable for learning based methods, as the whole embryo, thanks to its limited size, can be imaged in one dataset.
+Despite its challenges, 3D first trimester ultrasound is especially suitable for learning based methods, as the whole embryo, thanks to its limited size, can be imaged in one dataset.
 Here, we propose a deep learning based framework to automatically segment and spatially align the embryo to a standard orientation.
-These two tasks form the basis for automatic monitoring of growth and development: placing the embryo in an standard orientation enables derivation of the standard planes, and the segmentation of the embryo provides the embryonic volume and simplifies automation of other measurements such as crown-rump length, head circumference and trans-cerebellar diameter \citep{ISUOG}.
+These two tasks form the basis for automatic monitoring of growth and development: placing the embryo in a standard orientation enables derivation of the standard planes, and the segmentation of the embryo provides the embryonic volume.
+The advantage of the proposed framework is that after alignment, any standard plane and associated biometric measurements can easily be identified.
+Finally, real-time automatic alignment of the embryo simplifies the acquisition of standard planes in clinical practice, by providing probe movement guidance to visualize the plane \citep{droste2020}.